bitnami/containers/containers/php-fpm/README.md

 PHP has been configured at compile time to scan the `/opt/bitnami/php/etc/conf.d/` folder for extra .ini configuration files so it is also possible to mount your customizations there.

+Multiple files are loaded in alphabetical order.
+It is common to have a file per extension and use a numeric prefix to guarantee an order loading the configuration.

+Please check [http://php.net/manual/en/configuration.file.php#configuration.file.scan](http://php.net/manual/en/configuration.file.php#configuration.file.scan) to know more about this feature.

-For example, you can override the default `max_file_uploads` setting by doing the following:
+In order to override the default `max_file_uploads` settings you can do the following:

 1. Create a file called _custom.ini_ with the following content: